buildpacks/docs/content/docs/for-platform-operators/tutorials/lifecycle/_index.md

 ## Wrapping up

-At the end of this tutorial, we hope that you now have a better understanding on how you could use `Buildpacks` to create container images.
+At the end of this tutorial, we hope that you now have a better understanding of what happens during each lifecycle phase, and how you could use `Buildpacks` to create container images.
 You are now ready to explore this technology further and customize it to fit your application development and deployment needs.

 [pack]: https://buildpacks.io/docs/for-platform-operators/how-to/integrate-ci/pack/
 [kpack]: https://buildpacks.io/docs/for-platform-operators/how-to/integrate-ci/kpack/